mcparris/pacman/README.md

 Name: Pacman Codio Exercise
 <br>
-Description: This code is intended to display a pac-man, alternating between open and closed mouth images, move it across the page, and reverse its direction when it reaches page edge.
+Description: This is MIT course code from a solution file - not my work - and is here to practice creating repositories.
+The code displays a pac-man image, alternates between open and closed mouth images as it moves across the page, and reverses its direction when it reaches page edge.